Emily in Paris: Development

-The series was created by Darren Star, who has a multi-year overall deal with ViacomCBS and develops for ViacomCBS and for outsider buyers via MTV Entertainment Studios.
+The series was created by Darren Star, who has a multi-year overall deal with ViacomCBS and develops for ViacomCBS and for outsider buyers via MTV Studios.
 Star was also expected to serve as an executive producer alongside Tony Hernandez.
 Jax Media was reported to be involved in a producing role.
 On September 5, 2018, it was announced that Paramount Network had given the production a series order for a first season consisting of 10 episodes.

 On July 13, 2020, it was reported that the series would move from Paramount Network to Netflix.
 On November 11, 2020, Netflix renewed the series for a second season.
 On January 10, 2022, Netflix renewed the series for a third and fourth season.
 On September 16, 2024, Netflix renewed the series for a fifth season.
+On January 5, 2026, the series was renewed for a sixth season which was announced to be the final one on May 21, 2026.

 Casting

 On April 3, 2019, Lily Collins was cast as the titular Emily.
 On August 13, 2019, Ashley Park had joined the main cast.
 On September 19, 2019, Philippine Leroy-Beaulieu, Lucas Bravo, Samuel Arnold, Camille Razat, and Bruno Gouery joined the cast in starring roles, while Kate Walsh, William Abadie, and Arnaud Viard were cast in recurring roles.
 On May 24, 2021, Lucien Laviscount was cast in a recurring role, while Abadie was promoted to series regular for the second season.
 On April 10, 2022, Laviscount was promoted to series regular for the third season.
 On January 22, 2025, Laviscount returned as a series regular for the fifth season after appearing as recurring in the fourth season.
 On April 17, 2025, it was confirmed that Razat would not be returning for the fifth season.
 On May 14, 2025, Minnie Driver was cast in an undisclosed capacity for the fifth season.
 On July 2, 2025, Bryan Greenberg and Michèle Laroque joined the cast in recurring capacities while Paul Forman and Arnaud Binard would be returning for the fifth season.